For The Catastrophically Injured

 It is distinct from other U.S. military appreciation days in that it is named for an American military hero and specifically honors American service members and their allies who are serving, were wounded or perished in the ongoing conflict.

-On May 15, 2021 amidst the COVID-19 pandemic Vance’s brother-in-law and founder of the day Michael M.J.
-Minc, spearheaded a virtual tribute on U.S. Armed Forces Day to celebrate the 10th Anniversary of the Gene Vance Jr. Day and commemorate the 20th Anniversary year of the September 11 attacks.
+On May 15, 2021 amidst the COVID-19 pandemic, founder Minc spearheaded a virtual tribute on U.S. Armed Forces Day to celebrate the 10th Anniversary of the Gene Vance Jr. Day and commemorate the 20th Anniversary year of the September 11 attacks.
 It also honored the memory of COVID-19 pandemic victims and encouraged COVID-19 vaccination in the United States in support of ongoing mass immunization efforts.

 It brought together national government leaders, military leaders, education leaders, religious leaders, musical performers as well as those on the frontlines of the pandemic.

-The goal of the virtual ceremony is to inspire hope and unite people during a time of global social and economic disruption on a day which historically honors those on the front lines of the Global War on Terror.
+The goal of the virtual ceremonies are to inspire hope and unite people during a time of global social and economic disruption on a day which historically honors those on the front lines of the Global War on Terror.